 So hunting enthusiasts got together in New York to discuss forming an organization for hunting retrievers.
 Present were trainers, writers, and representatives from AKC and UKC.

-First Hunt Tests
+First Hunting Tests

 About a year later the Hunting Retriever Club ("HRC") was formed.
-Shortly after that the American Kennel Club ("AKC") held its first retriever hunt test.
+Shortly after that the American Kennel Club ("AKC") held its first retriever hunting test.
 Because of their common start, the rules and the stakes offered are very similar.
 The tests are not competitive so the dogs pass or fail on their own merits.
 There are three basic levels with titles in each organization.

 In 1985, the first year that AKC licensed tests, there were 13 events with 681 entries.
 By 2005, there were 341 events with nearly 35,000 entries.